shaneweisz/auto-counterspeech/README.md

 #### Conda environment

 We use the conda environment from the DialoGPT repo.
-Ensure you deactivate the `auto-counterspeech` venv before switching to this conda environment.
+Ensure you deactivate the `auto-counterspeech` venv before switching to this conda environment, by running `deactivate`.

 ```bash
 cd general_conv_reddit